Orggu

 Millet Pongal Recipe: Traditional Ven Pongal Made with Foxtail or Kodo Millet

 Pongal is a South Indian breakfast that needs no introduction — creamy, peppery, drenched in ghee.
 But the traditional rice-and-dal version has a glycemic index of about 73.
-Swap in millet rava and you get the same comforting bowl with a GI of 48–50 instead — and it cooks in the same 20 minutes.
+Swap in unpolished millet or millet rava and you get the same comforting bowl with a GI of 48–50 instead — and it cooks in the same 20 minutes.

 GI comparison: Rice pongal ≈ 73 | Foxtail millet pongal ≈ 50 | Kodo millet pongal ≈ 48 Source: NIN Hyderabad, Indian Food Composition Tables 2017